 What does being a pet owner mean to you?

-Bringing a pet into your home is a life-long commitment that means much more than just getting a cute puppy or kitty.
+Bringing a pet into your home is a life-long commitment that means so much more than just buying a cute puppy or kitty.

 Animals rely on us not just for food and water, but for love and attention as well.

 They provide more loyalty and unconditional love than you could ever imagine, and they deserve the same in return.

 If you are ready to adopt, remember, you are bringing home another family member.

 What is it like having three cats at home?

 Kemo, Dutch, and Ripley bring so much joy, laughter, and love to our home.

 Sphynx are a very social breed of cat and I always have at least one in physical contact with me at all times.